 methods, materials and installation of equipment used in heating, ventilation, cooling and plumbing of large public buildings;

 Considerable ability to check and supervise heating, ventilation, air conditioning and plumbing work and layout;

 read and interpret building plans and specifications as related to heating, ventilation, air conditioning and plumbing fields;

 Five (5) years of experience in large scale commercial or public construction in mechanical systems.

-Note: Large scale construction will be interpreted as multimillion dollar apartment complexes, public institutions, industrial complexes or other building projects of similar size and scope.
+NOTE: Large scale construction is interpreted as multimillion dollar apartment complexes, public institutions, industrial complexes or other building projects of similar size and scope.
 The construction of residential developments, small commercial and/or industrial buildings does not meet this requirement.